bmannakee/caller_paper/paper.md

 - Genome Biology (published MuSE [@Fan2016])
 # Introduction

+The variant allele frequency distribution is an important variable in understanding tumor processes.
+It is important for understanding both tumor heterogeneity and evolutionary trajectories.
+Accurate measure of allele frequency are crucial.
+Allele frequency distributions are effected by the method used to call snps.
+More sensitive variant calling allows more
+Tumor heterogeneity has been associated with prognosis (1-4 in chuang paper) and the evolutionary trajectory helps identify the number of tumor subclones and their selective advantage.

+The variant allele frequency spectrum that is currently used most often in cancer is truncated at a level above 5-10% because of difficulties in identifying low frequency variants.

 - There are two main tracks in variant calling.
     - Heuristic filters
     - Statistical models of sequencing error